catloafsoft/mailing/packages/cli/README.md

 ## ●&nbsp;&nbsp;Get started

-Prerequisites: Mailing requires version 16+ of node and running on Mac or Linux.
+Prerequisites: Mailing requires **Node.js 18+** and running on Mac or Linux.
 Windows is not supported at this time, but we'd welcome a pull request to [fix these bugs](https://github.com/sofn-xyz/mailing/issues/187) and add Windows support!

 To get started with Mailing, check out the [official docs](https://www.mailing.run/docs).